Xanəgah, Julfa: Historical and archaeological monuments

-Alinjachay architectural complex
+Alinja architectural complex

-Əlincəçay Xanəgahı (The Khanagah of Alinjachay) - the architectural complex of the Middle Ages in the Khanagah village of Julfa rayon, on the bank of the Alinjachay River.
+Əlincəçay Xanəgahı (The Khanagah of Alinja) - the architectural complex of the Middle Ages in the Khanagah village of Julfa rayon, on the bank of the Alinja River.
 From the complex until the present days preserved the tomb, mosque pillars of the unknown monument and the ruins of another building.
-The basis of the Alinjachay khanagah complex consists from the square tomb which was built by a person named Lalabey.
+The basis of the Alinja khanagah complex consists from the square tomb which was built by a person named Lalabey.
 On the inscription of the tomb, has been left name of the architect (Jamaleddin), but the part which was the date of building, was destroyed.
-However, in the "Communist" newspaper, dated 24 August 1975, shows that the Alinjachay khanagah exist since the 8th century.
+However, in the "Communist" newspaper, dated 24 August 1975, shows that the Alinja khanagah exist since the 8th century.
 The Tromp (the cone part at the architecture, arch-shaped construction) girdle on the upper corners of the tomb in a large-size, gives an archaic look to its interior.
 The tromps is eight-pointed.
 Stalakit (decorative detail in the form of figure of the prism-shaped in the architecture) installation is passing to a sixteen-angled that this make up the seat of the tent-shaped dome.
 Dome of the tomb was destroyed.
 The rectangular boards which conditionally called "alter" on both sides of the entrance of the khanageh, are decorated with vividly ornaments and inscriptions of religious content.
 These are the most beautiful examples of plastic carving on the gypsum.
-The architectural elements of the tomb's entrance arch, is similar to the details of the Mömünə Xatun (Momine Khatun Mausoleum) mausoleum.
+The architectural elements of the tomb's entrance arch are similar to the details of the Mömünə Xatun (Momine Khatun Mausoleum) mausoleum.
 In its construction beside the brick, were also used the turquoise glazed tile.
 The mosque which was built adjacent to the tomb's arch, divided into six sections with the two supporting and each section is covered with a dome.
 In the inscription of the mosque, is shown that it was built in 901 AH (1496), by the order of an unknown woman.
 In 2005, thorough reconstruction and restoration works were carried out.